-Education Agency LEA) and have status equal to other LEA district program operations.

-- 3. Approve and submit a budget for regionalized/program specialists' services funds.
-Receive and expend those funds based upon the needs of special education children residing in the SELPA, as recommended by the Council of Directors and the Council of Superintendents. - 4.
+- 1. Act as the Chair of the SJC SELPA Governing Council. - 2.
+Establish and maintain special education programs and services that are most effectively provided by the AU Superintendent's Office and specified in the Annual Budget Plan.
+Regionalized programs operated by the AU Superintendent's Office will function as a LEA and have status equal to other LEA district program operations. - 3.
+Submit and approve a budget for regionalized services and SJC SELPA Program Specialist services.
+Receive and expend those funds based upon the needs of SWDs residing in the SJC SELPA, as recommended by the COD and the SJC SELPA Governing Council. - 4.
 Provide administrative support. - 5.
 Facilitate adoption and implementation of policies for provision of due process in the SELPA. - 6.
 Establish and maintain an office for the Assistant Superintendent/SELPA Director of the San Joaquin Special Education Local Plan Area.
-The Assistant Superintendent/SELPA Director and staff shall be employed to coordinate the implementation of the Local Plan throughout the SELPA and with other SELPAs appropriate: - a.
-Facilitate the implementation of regionalized services as specified in Education Code Section 56220 (c) (2-6) following recommendations by the Council of Directors - b.
+The Assistant Superintendent/SELPA Director and staff shall be employed to coordinate the implementation of the Local Plan throughout the SELPA.
+The Assistant Superintendent/SELPA Director will be responsible to: - a.
+Facilitate the implementation of regionalized services as specified in Education Code Section 56220 (c) (2-6) following recommendations by the COD - b.
 Personnel development - c.
 Evaluation - d.
 Data collection and management information systems - e.
 Curriculum development - f.
 Ongoing program review - g.
-Facilitate the implementation of regionalized services specified in Education Code Section 56220(c) (1), Program Specialist services, as recommended by the Council of Directors (Education Code 56368). - b.
-The responsibilities of the superintendents of each participating LEA and COE in the implementation of the local plan:
+Facilitate the implementation of regionalized services specified in Education Code Section 56220(c) (1), Program Specialist services, as recommended by the COD and approved by the SJC SELPA Governing Council (Education Code 56368).

+b.
+The responsibilities of the superintendents of each participating LEA and COE in the implementation of the local plan: [EC 56205(a)(12)(D)(i)]